 RSA algorithm and RSA key: The RSA algorithm is a common public key algorithm.
-The private and public keys associated with an organisation certificate are RSA keys.
+Some key pairs pertaining to the RSA algorithm are RSA keys.

 Revocation list: A list of certificates revoked before the end of their validity period and the revocation dates, electronically signed and published by the certification authority.
 The revocation list specifies the publication dates of the current and next revocation list.
 Revoked certificates are added to the list.